cs107e/cs107e.github.io/assignments/index.md

 into their personal git repository and creating a pull-request.

+When the pull-request is created, code is run through a sanity check to ensure the code compiles.
+Students should ensure their code aligns with cs107e required [assignment directory structure](dir_structure) so it passes sanity check and may be evaluated by the graders.

 **What is the policy on late assignments?**

 Students are given a few self-granted grace days,